athenian-robotics/athenian-robotics-mkdocs/docs/circuitpython.md

 Click on **Plotter** to view tuple values printed to the REPL.
 The plotter will print tuple (but not list) values.

+The [Light Sensor Example](https://learn.adafruit.com/sensor-plotting-with-mu-and-circuitpython) is good for sample plotter data.

 ## Code Snipets

 Examples borrow from the [Adafruit docs](https://learn.adafruit.com/adafruit-crickit-creative-robotic-interactive-construction-kit/circuitpython-code/)